Fried Rice with Eggs and Peas

 I woke up wondering what to make for dinner.
 I ate breakfast, still wondering what I should be pulling out of the freezer.
 I got distracted by a few (thousand) things and before I knew it, it was lunchtime and I still didn't know what I was making.
 By 3:00 I started to really wrack my brain, and my blog.
 By now it was too late to thaw anything, so I looked over the list of ideas for some meatless meals and the only one that jumped out at me was the fried rice.

-***NOTE: This recipe fed my family of six, with second helpings for most of us.
-Adjust it to your family's needs, unless of course you like leftovers.
-It would make a great lunch or side dish to fried eggs.
+Note that this recipe fed my family of six, with second helpings for most of us.
+Adjust it to your family's needs, or just make the full amount and enjoy the leftovers.

 - 1-2 Tablespoons chopped green onions